CheyenneMDavid/Just-Cakes/README.md

 - The wallpaper for the site was sourced as a svg file courtesy of [Hero Patterns](https://heropatterns.com)

-- Configuration assistance for extensions such as Ruff, Black, Prettier and ESLint was provided by ChatGPT from OpenAI.

 - **developer.mozilla.org** for handling responsive images

 - **johnfraney.ca** for use of their responsive image generator